sai3097ganesh/Fractals/README.md

 Stole this from my advisor: A circle is an </b>infinitely smooth</b> shape whereas fractals are </b>invinitely sharp</b>.

 # A simple fractal generator
 Turns out that fractals are incredibly simple to generate.
-All you need to do is to keep track of a point moving randomly.
-But the movement of the point is constrained, often controlled by a geometry.
-Let's take triangle for example.
+All you need to do is perform repeated set of transformation to a point.

 - Consider take a triangle ABC and say you are standing somewhere inside this triangle.
 - Now you pick a corner A or B or C.